HP Voyager Programs

 4.1.1.
 Usage

-This program provides a fast way to fill a matrix – generally cuts keystroke overhead in half.
+, provides a fast way to dimension & fill a real or complex matrix.
+This program can Generally reduce keystroke overhead in half.

-This behavior is handy if we need to do computation with the elements before we store them – like converting them to rectangular form with →R. On
+That said, setting flag 8 is very useful if some computation with the elements is required before we store them – like converting them to rectangular form with →R.

 - Operation